 Advantages:

-• Batteries-included approach reduces the need for third-party libraries
+• A battery-included approach reduces the need for third-party libraries

 • Strong conventions that enhance code consistency and maintainability